CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Stop-Story-Splitting-By-Task-Decomposition.md

 Why do we split the story?
 The goal could be multi-tasking (giving multiple developers tasks), project coordination, shotgunning a feature, or just estimating costs.
 At the core of scrum, and agile seems to be this philosophy around story estimation, splitting, and velocity calculations.
 And sure, they do have meaning.
-When the business owner wants to introduce a feature that will generate so much revenue, meet some customer need, or create a greater product, we owe it to him to give some semblance of cost of both the feature and the cost of delay.
+When the business owner wants to introduce a feature that will generate so much revenue, meet some customer need, or create a greater product, we owe it to them to give some semblance of cost of both the feature and the cost of delay.

 # The Reason for Story Splitting